← Insights from Philippine History

 Each clause carries weight:

-- Paramount-led.
-The 1011 ruler bore a Sanskritic Śrī-prefix regnal title and was invested with imperial regalia.
-The Surigao gold upavita is a paramountcy regalia object.
-The institution of paramountcy is anchored, even though we cannot trace any specific royal lineage.
+• Paramount-led.
+On the standard reading of the Chinese sources, the 1011 ruler bore a Sanskritic Śrī-prefix regnal title and was invested with imperial regalia; the Surigao gold upavita, on the external provenance literature, is a paramountcy regalia object.
+The general institution of paramountcy here is well supported, even if the specific Chinese-sourced and museum-sourced details cannot be cross-checked against this corpus, and even though we cannot trace any specific royal lineage.

-- Deeply integrated into the Indianized maritime world.
-The Vajralasya, the Surigao upavita, the Śrī-prefix regnal title, the Sanskrit-via-Old-Malay loan stratum in Butuanon, the Cham specialist at the court, the equal-status-with-Champa diplomatic claim — five converging lines of evidence, all anchored.
+• Deeply integrated into the Indianized maritime world.
+The Vajralasya, the Surigao upavita, the Śrī-prefix regnal title, the Sanskrit-via-Old-Malay loan stratum in Butuanon, the Cham specialist at the court, the equal-status-with-Champa diplomatic claim — several converging lines of evidence point this way.
+Most of the specifics, though, come from the Chinese sources and the external museum literature rather than from this essay’s Spanish-era corpus; what is corpus-anchored is the broad fact of Indianized ritual and political vocabulary, and the convergence is best read as Probable in its details even where the overall pattern is secure.

 The closest comparative model is the port-of-trade-with-paramount framework that Junker developed for the Tanjay and Cebu chiefdoms, with two differences specific to Butuan: stronger Indianized ritual-ideology integration than the Visayan comparators (the Vajralasya, the upavita, the Śrī-prefix), and stronger international-diplomatic capacity than Tanjay or Cebu (the documented Song-court tributary missions).
 Butuan was at the upper end of Philippine pre-Hispanic polity-form; it was not, in the modern territorial-sovereignty sense, a kingdom.